 Below is a breakdown of the restrictions in place that affect hockey at each level of the framework.
 We have also broke these levels down into individual pages, which can be viewed below:

 Read and follow general guidance.

-An outdoor sporting ‘field of play bubble’ can consist of a maximum of 30 people including coaches, officials and other support staff at any one time.
+Up to and including level 3 an outdoor sporting ‘field of play bubble’ can consist of a maximum of 30 people including coaches, officials and other support staff at any one time.